nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

 :Step 5: Modify avrs environment file in /home/stack/nuage-tripleo-heat-templates/environments/.

-    **Please notice these are sample templates and parameter values can be customized depending on the use case.
-Please contact Nuage for the recommended values for these parameters**.

     **For single-role AVRS deployment** environment file can found at:  `compute-avrs-environment.yaml <../../nuage-tripleo-heat-templates/environments/compute-avrs-environment.yaml>`_ file.
 See the sample in the `Sample Templates`_ section.